 Remember to PIN THIS to save the recipe for later!

 This recipe is written to keep the kitchen cool and the heat outside.
 So, grab your cast iron skillet and fire up the grill.
 No cast iron in the house?
 No problem.
 A large aluminum pan will do the trick, too.

-A quick mix of sugar, cornstarch, dashes of cinnamon and salt, and a splash of lemon juice make the berries happy and help the juices thicken when on the grill.
-Let the fruit macerate while making the biscuit dough.
+A quick mix of sugar, cornstarch, dashes of cinnamon and salt, and a splash of lemon juice make the berries happy and help the juices thicken when cooking.

 Roll out the dough until it's around a half inch thick.
-Using a star-shaped cookie cutter was a no-brainer over Fourth of July.
+Using a star-shaped cookie cutter creates a festive patriotic dessert for Memorial Day and the Fourth of July.

 I preheated the grill over medium and maintained the temperature between 375° and 400°F. Keep the lid closed and in 20 minutes, you'll have something rather spectacular and crazy good.

 You'll get a grilled skillet cobbler facial and waft of sweet berry aroma as soon as you open the lid.
 Resist the urge to dive right in.
-The cobbler needs to rest a good 30 minutes before serving to let the piping hot juices cool and settle.
+The cobbler needs to rest a good 15 minutes before serving to let the piping hot juices cool and settle.